 The simple answer is yes.
 Rail Central is a proposal for a SRFI which will include directly rail linked buildings (ie there is a physical railway connection direct to the building) and also rail served buildings (ie they are able to handle goods moving to and from the rail terminal using special vehicles but they are not physically connected to the railway).
 Different operators will potentially make different use of the rail connectivity according to their business and customer needs.
 This type of use is consistent with Government policy (the National Planning Statement for National Networks).
 Ultimately, the combination of rail-connected and rail-accessible buildings will encourage the shift to a higher proportion of overall goods travelling by rail which is what the Government policy supports.

 How can the local community get involved in a planning application that will be determined by the Government?

 The Nationally Significant Infrastructure Project (NIP) planning process is specifically designed to ensure local involvement and that local communities and stakeholders have a voice.
 More information is available at the Planning Inspectorate website.

-We have already completed one round of formal consultation on the draft plans (the first took place from April to October 2016) and are holding second round of formal consultation - known as Phase Two – between 15 March and 23 April 2018.
-This is part of a comprehensive local consultation process to ensure local residents, elected representatives and other interested parties can take part in the consultation process.
+We have already completed two rounds of formal consultation on the draft plans (the first took place from April to October 2016 and the second phase from March to April 2018).
+This is part of a comprehensive local consultation process to ensure local residents, elected representatives and other interested parties have been able to take part in the consultation process and give their feedback.
 For more information please visit the get involved page.

 Is Rail Central needed when DIRFT is just up the road?